Rutarenzi/coa_challenges/README.md

  allowing users to browse through the images with ease and enjoy an immersive viewing experience.

    ## Test
-   - `Online gallery`: click here [https://coa-challenges.vercel.app/](url)
+   - `Online gallery`: click here ['GALLERY'](https://coa-challenges.vercel.app/)
-   - `Clone folder`: Open index.html in Gallery folder
+   - `Cloned folder`: Open index.html in Gallery folder

 #  PART 2 (Challenges)

-This contains the code for the chal, a web application designed to showcase a curated collection of stunning photographs.
+This FOLDER contains the code for the JavaScript challenges, a collection of coding exercises aimed at enhancing problem-solving skills and understanding of JavaScript concepts.
- The gallery features an elegant and user-friendly interface, allowing users to browse through the images with ease and enjoy an immersive viewing experience.

    ## Test
     Open the project in your code editor and open terminal